ThePhaseCat/ThePhaseCat/README.md

-## Hi there, I'm ThePhaseCat!
-Welcome to my amazing nerd page where you can see everything I've done!
-Nice to meet you! 👋
+## Hi there!
+Welcome to my GitHub page where you can see everything (public) that I've worked on!

-In programming, I currently work in GDScript, Java, C++ and a little bit of C#!
+I currently work in GDScript, Java, C++ and a *tiny* amount of C#!

 I'm having a blast programming and working on several projects.
-We don't talk about all the failed projects.

-# Currently working on...
-Too many things to list, sorry!

 # Random Stats...